The Past the present and the politics (The Train II)

 The heritage – The Lunatic express had a rich and lovely story.
 It had an X factor that you would only experience in it if you look beyond its age.
 All along the train ride you would actually feel the greatness and a feeling of victory that is written all over the train’s history.

 The Lunatic express had little cubes in each car that would accommodate 4 people.
-The cubes had sleeping banks which we also comfortable enough to serve the function of a seat.
+The cubes had sleepers which we also comfortable enough to serve the function of a seat.
 The coaches had their own issues, which some seriousness from the authorities would have easily fixed them.

 Windows in the new train are not easily accessible.
 The old train however, one would easily access the widows and because when the rail was being built they went for flat grounds you can stick you head out and take pictures as it curves and turns.
-This flat grounds search moreover took the rail line deep into the Tsavo game park, which acts as an interesting detour – adding flavor to your trip
+The search of flat grounds saw the rail line roll deep into the Tsavo game park, which acts as an interesting detour – adding flavor to your trip

 But that’s just us what do you think of the new facility